Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Low-Complexity Blind Estimators

 \fref{sys:systemmodel1} finds numerous applications in wireless communication systems.
 Prime examples are modeling the estimated channel vectors in multi-antenna mmWave systems~\cite{ghods19a,gallyas20a,mirfarshbafan2019beamspace} or in OFDM systems~\cite{upadhya2016risk}, where the beamspace representation or the delay-domain representation of these channel vectors are typically sparse, respectively.

 \begin{system} Let $\bmy$ be a noisy observation as in~\fref{sys:systemmodel1}.
-Fix a weakly differentiable function $\fest{\cdot}$ that operates element-wise on vectors.
-We model the input-output relation
+Fix a weakly differentiable function $\festnoargs: \complexset \to \complexset$ that operates element-wise on vectors.
+We model the output as

-where $\bme\in\mathbb{C}^D$ contains residual distortion. \end{system} We emphasize that in \fref{eq:inputoutputrelation2}, the residual distortion $\bme$ is not necessarily independent of the sparse signal $\bms$. \fref{sys:systemmodel2} is relevant when applying (entry-wise) estimation or denoising functions, which finds use for channel-vector denosing~\cite{ghods19a, gallyas20a}, or to model nonlinearlties at the output of~\fref{sys:systemmodel1} when modeling the impact of hardware impairments~\cite{jacobsson18d}.
+where $\bme\in\mathbb{C}^D$ contains residual distortion. \end{system} We emphasize that in \fref{eq:inputoutputrelation2}, the residual distortion $\bme$ is not necessarily independent of the sparse signal $\bms$. \fref{sys:systemmodel2} is relevant in the following scenarios: (i) When estimating a sparse signal $\bms$ from a noisy measurement $\bmy$ by applying an (entry-wise) denoising or estimation function, producing the signal estimate $\tilde\bms=\fest{\bmy}$.
+This scenario finds use for channel-vector denosing~\cite{ghods19a, gallyas20a}, for example. (ii) When modeling nonlinearlties caused by hardware impairments~\cite{jacobsson18d}, in which case the distorted version of the noisy received signal can be expressed as $\bmr=\fest{\bmy}$.
+This scenario finds use in systems with low-resolution data converters~\cite{li17b,jacobsson17b}, for example.